adrielepinto/clustering/README.md

 The garantee is that Insiders Program has increased the company revenue in 61%, compared to the total base, totalizing $ 3,537,036.16 .

 # Data Visualization
+ A small demonstration of the result of the project.
+A database has been created on AWS, and this database needs to be constantly updated with company data.
+For this to happen, a structure was set up where all conditions with data cleaning, model training and the result of these models were placed in a repository on Git Hub.
+From there, an EC2 was created in AWS to receive this data stored in Git Hub.
+From that, they were connected in a postgrees that are updated every 2 minutes, and then this visualization can be done in Metabase, where the company is free to assemble visualization graphs that it wants.

 https://user-images.githubusercontent.com/97919969/211404386-2525d9a4-49b8-43a7-98c7-78ca9cb936e7.mov